solana-labs/inc-20210825/README.md

 The following command will revoke any existing delegations on all wallet:mint pairs provided.
 Specify addresses for all mints that your organization supports as well as every user deposit SOL wallet generated before epoch 216.
-Wallets must be specified as the path to a keypair file in `solana-keygen` format.
+Wallets must be specified as the path to a keypair file in `solana-keygen new` format.
 It may be necessary to run this command in multiple batches if the command line is too long for the shell.
 #### Dry-run
 First a dry-run to be sure everything looks OK